AuroraÕs Tale

 Finally, when she had assured herself that the vacuum port was as well protected as it possibly could be, she allowed herself the luxury of visiting the launch site.

 The Lance had fully emerged from its silo and its tall form seemed to be resting, like an athlete before a marathon, while it was carried on its pad along the launch rail.
 As tall as the ship was, it was still hidden by the valleyÕs slope.
-Yet the Arions would know it was there; in addition to vehicle launched UAVÕs, the infantry had their own drones which would have announced the pristine vehicleÕs existence to them.
+Yet the Aureans would know it was there; in addition to vehicle launched UAVÕs, the infantry had their own drones which would have announced the pristine vehicleÕs existence to them.

-Aurora took pleasure in imagining that a lot of Arions who, until now had only had to worry about the unexpected resistance, now had to wonder why the Porturegans were busying around the tall spire.
+Aurora took pleasure in imagining that a lot of Aureans who, until now had only had to worry about the unexpected resistance, now had to wonder why the Porturegans were busying around the tall spire.
 Their fear warmed AuroraÕs heart and allowed her to fly a little closer.

 The Lance was enormous; even without its new engines it was easily as big as the old rockets that had propelled its predecessors into space.
 At the moment it resembled those old rockets as its delicate surfaces were wrapped in several layers of disposable heat and friction shielding.
 Underneath its shields however, The Lance gleamed.
 Although it was a basic tube necessary to facilitate its entry into space, its skin glistened as if oiled and was as graceful as something grown instead of built.
 The tiny flowing lines etched into its hull reinforced this image, as did the protrusions and intrusions placed seemingly at random along its hull, all with a purpose and all overshadowed by the solar sails which, while inactive, wrapped around The Lance like a chrysalis, but when spread, were as beautiful and delicate as a butterflyÕs wings.